Isle of Skye: Culture, media, and the arts

-Skye has been used as a location for a number of feature films.
+Skye has been used as a location for several feature films.
 The Ashaig aerodrome was used for the opening scenes of the 1980 film Flash Gordon.
 Stardust, released in 2007 and starring Robert De Niro and Michelle Pfeiffer, featured scenes near Uig, Loch Coruisk and the Quiraing.
 Another 2007 film, Seachd: The Inaccessible Pinnacle, was shot almost entirely in various locations on the island.
 The Justin Kurzel adaption of Macbeth starring Michael Fassbender was also filmed on the Island.
 Some of the opening scenes in Ridley Scott's 2012 feature film Prometheus were shot and set at the Old Man of Storr.
 In 1973 The Highlands and Islands - a Royal Tour, a documentary about Prince Charles's visit to the Highlands and Islands, directed by Oscar Marzaroli, was shot partly on Skye.
 Scenes from the Scottish Gaelic-language BBC Alba television series Bannan were filmed on the island.

 The West Highland Free Press is published at Broadford.
-This weekly newspaper takes as its motto An Tìr, an Cànan 's na Daoine ("The Land, the Language and the People"), which reflects its radical, campaigning priorities.
-The Free Press was founded in 1972 and circulates in Skye, Wester Ross and the Outer Hebrides.
+This weekly newspaper takes as its motto An Tìr, an Cànan 's na Daoine ("The Land, the Language, and the People"), which reflects its radical, campaigning priorities.
+The Free Press was founded in 1972 and circulates in Skye, Wester Ross, and the Outer Hebrides.
 Shinty is a popular sport played throughout the island and Portree-based Skye Camanachd won the Camanachd Cup in 1990.
+The local radio station Radio Skye is a community based station that broadcast local news and entertainment to the Isle Of Skye and Loch Alsh on 106.2 FM and 102.7 FM.